 For those who need a flat price for a simple server or VPS, this AWS component is for you.
 AWS Lightsail pricing plans start from $5 to 80 USD per month.
 Therefore, if you love VPS / Cpanel or one-click installs, you can choose AWS Lightsail, which is fundamentally predictable, manageable, and scalable.

-5.- Host your landing pages, static HTML websites, and Angular/React js projects on Amazon S3 for “FREE”
+5. Hosting your landing pages, static HTML websites, and Angular/React js projects on Amazon S3

 It turns out that you can host static websites on Amazon S3 for a few cents.
-Therefore, if you’d like to leverage the new Serverless ecosystem on AWS, try to host your static websites on Amazon S3, but what would be the real cost?.
+Therefore, if you’d like to leverage the new serverless ecosystem on AWS, try to host your static websites on Amazon S3, but what would the real cost be?
 A 5 MB website would cost few cents; for a 15 MB website with 10,000 page views/month will cost you around $5 USD!!

 Isn’t it amazing?